 So here it is, folks!
 Easy English Muffin Bread….the no-knead, yeasty, chewy loaf of bread you will want to make over and over.
 I love everything about this bread – making and baking it, toasting it, slathering it with butter and jam, and (of course!) eating it.

-Easy English Muffin Bread Recipe: The No-Knead Toasting Bread Your Family Will Go Crazy For!
+Chewy English Muffin Bread: The No-Knead Toasting Bread Your Family Will Love.

 What is English Muffin Bread and Why Is It So Darn Delicious?